creold/illustrator-scripts/md/Color.md

 ## ColorBlindSimulator
 [![Direct](https://img.shields.io/badge/Direct%20Link-ColorBlindSimulator.jsx-FF6900.svg)](http://bit.do/colblindsim) [![Download](https://img.shields.io/badge/Download%20All-Zip%20archive-0088CC.svg)](https://bit.ly/2M0j95N)

 Simulates color vision deficiency of 8 types.
 You can recolor objects or use only a preview.
 Adobe is limited to viewing two types in the `View > Proof Setup` menu and cannot apply colors.
 The script supports: paths, compound paths, text, fills and strokes.
 You can change the gamma correction in `CFG.gamma: 2.2` and activate the default preview `CFG.defPreview: true`.

+> **Warning**
-Unfortunately, the copied gradients are one swatch in the Illustrator.
+> Unfortunately, the copied gradients are one swatch in the Illustrator.
 Manually break the link by changing the gradient twice with the `Reverse Gradient` button.

 ![ColorBlindSimulator](https://i.ibb.co/ccps1mg/Color-Blind-Simulator.gif)